ferdinand-beyer/init/spec.md

 A data structure derived from a configuration, by resolving component dependencies.

-### (Component) Instance
+### Component Instance

-A concrete instance of a component; the result of initialising the component.
+A concrete instance of a component; the result of starting the component.

 ### System